At the

 “And, how will we know?”
 Cassie asked.
 She stood in the middle of the empty room looking at the gun metal gray walls.

-“This way,” the Merc deflected.
-He waited in front of a second heavy duty security door and when everyone was in the main compartment, he pulled that door closed as well.
+Merc deflected.
+He waited in front of a second heavy duty security

-has anyone ever actually sat on that couch?
+Nina, the novice cook, stared at the lavish furnishings with a mixture of awe and disgust.
+The main compartment of the Bomb Shelter was made into a normal living room, and yet, the furniture was quite obviously high-end pieces like what she’d once seen in the Museum of Antiquities.
+She wondered, has anyone ever actually sat on that couch?
 Just as she asked the question, Cassie—clutching her bulky knapsack—collapsed onto the red and gold paisley covered monstrosity.
 From the abnormal angle that Cassie was reclined in, Nina knew the couch couldn’t be comfortable.
 Across from the couch, in a slight alcove, was a kitchenette, which appeared fully stocked.
 Nina wandered over and began opening cabinets.
 Behind her she heard Cassie groan.

 Carefully tugging open the bunk room door, Gorrie stuck his head into the hallway.
 Adonis stood directly behind him.
 The two men froze, listening with combined amusement and dread.